 Unfortunately, I never made the move.
 And as my grandfather grew older, the weeds started to overtake much of the plantation and we eventually sold the property.
 In retrospect, I wish I had at least taken a sabbatical to live on the farm and help out my grandfather.

 Given my connection with farming, I was intrigued when Artem Milinchuk, founder of FarmTogether, asked if he could sponsor me to do some research about the benefits of farmland investing.
 Here's a post about what I learned about the asset class.
 Here is my FarmTogether review for 2021 and beyond.

 How FarmTogether Works

-FarmTogether is an online platform that connects you to available farmland investment opportunities in America.
+FarmTogether is a farmland investment manager that connects accredited and institutional investors with farmland investment opportunities in America.
 The main company, FarmTogether Management LLC, a 100% owned FarmTogether Inc. company, purchases farmland with the help of investors.
 After inspecting potential investment areas, land may be purchased if it passes rigorous inspection.

 Investors in the land are paid out from two different types of returns.

 One way is through income from the land.
 These are typically cash lease payments or revenue/profit share paid by the farmers who are using the land.

 The second way investors may profit is through the appreciation and eventual sale of the land.
 FarmTogether focuses on purchasing land below market value, improving the land, and reselling it for profit in 10-15 years.

 The FarmTogether team is a group of individuals who have worked in various sectors of finance and agriculture.